webdriverio/webdriverio/README.md

 ## Usage

 Make sure you have a running Selenium standalone/grid/hub.
 Or use [selenium-standalone](https://github.com/vvo/selenium-standalone) package to run one easily.

+Once you initialized your WebdriverIO instance you can chain all available [protocol and action commands](http://webdriver.io/api.html) to execute asynchronous requests sequentially.
+WebdriverIO supports callback and promise based chaining.
+You can either pass a callback as last parameter to handle with the command results:

 ```js
 var webdriverio = require('../index');